First Year Experience at Youngstown State University

 The goal of PenguinThink is to involve incoming students with the campus and community through a mutual investigation of a common topic or theme which includes interdisciplinary collaboration and conference-style presentations for incoming students and also provides opportunity for colleges and programs to collaborate and share ideas with students across campus.
 Each semester, students have an opportunity to enter the PenguinThink Contest for a scholarship applied toward their sophomore year YSU tuition.

 As set out by the General Education committee, students will undergo a career assessment and review the outcomes.
 All incoming students must complete a Career Planning module per Ohio Department of Higher Education (ODHE) requirements.
 Career Services or college-specific career advisers are involved in the classroom discussions.

 - Develop self-reflection skills

-It is required that FYE students complete at least four campus activities, with at least one of the activities being outside of the specific college.
+It is required that students in FYE courses complete three to four campus activities, with at least one of the activities being outside of the specific college.
 This requirement varies by college, however.

 Some examples of events students can attend are: